thomasekdahlN/wealthprognosis-app/README.md

 * stock - Aksjer.
 Må hensynta fritaksregelen.
 Ingen skatt på salg av aksjer fra et firma, kun skatt ved salg av aksjer for privatpersoner

 ### Functionality on the priority wishlist:
-- changerate amount is applied after transfer....... (so when tranfsering 100% it is still a changerate amount left that is growing.)
-- repeat false stops the run of the current year, should run the year repat stops, but not the next year.

 #### Not a priority, but have been thinking of it.
 - rename group => owner [private|company]
-- zero out a rule and transfer for the coming years, do not repeat it?
 - Support for selling parts of partsellable assets every year to get the cashflow to zero. (has top calculate reversed tax - the amount you neet to pay + tax has to be transfered to cashflow)
 - Tax configuration pr year and countries (support for more than norwegian tax regime).
 Only using the current years tax regime for all calculations now
 - Take into account the number of years you have owned an asset regardign tax calculation on i.e house and cabin.